 "Thank You, God," I whispered, looking up at the window.
-A few
+A

-and melted away, gone forever...
+the window and melted away, gone forever...

 I crept from the room and hurried to the phone.
 I would call my father.
 I would say, "I love you."
 [Sue Kidd, as quoted in "Life on the Edge" by James Dobson]